GILLETTE ransomware removal instructions

 Video showing how to start Windows 10 in "Safe Mode with Networking":

-Log in to the account infected with the GILETTE virus.
+Log in to the account infected with the GILLETTE virus.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
 Remove all entries detected.

 If you cannot start your computer in Safe Mode with Networking, try performing a System Restore.